Tenjindaira is love at first sight for all good skiers and riders.

 had a huge day lapping the big beech forests at #tenjindaira in @visitgunma with local legend guide #Mike Harris head honcho at #canyons the best guides and ski school in the area – book them at #nozawa #galayuzawa and #gunma #tenjinlodge #minakami #japow #treeskiing #skionsen

-The handful who were there seemed to be locals interested in the short groomed runs and easy pow bowl off the two short double chairs above the gondola.
+The handful who were there that day seemed to be locals interested in the short groomed runs and easy powder bowl off the double chair above the gondola.

 On a clear day the views up to Mt Tanigawa are impressive.
 Hiking the ridge to the alpine terrain opens up some serious options with serious consequences.
 Apparently it has killed more people than any other mountain in Japan, most not skiers but summer hikers and climbers getting themselves into trouble in gnarly terrain and sudden weather changes.

-I was happy to be skiing with someone with so much local knowledge.
+You really want to be skiing or riding here with someone who has a lot of local knowledge.
 Despite being hidden in the clouds the mountain remains an ever-present threat, with an avalanche alley that runs right down a gully to the run-out below the gondola.

 From the top of the chair there’s a short hike one way or a scoot along the ridge the other to access the best tree zones.